 Our health and wellness products include specialty treats and other pet products such as dental treats and nutritional supplements (including hip and joint, vitamins and skin and coat products).
-We manufacture and distribute more than 350 SKUs of proprietary wellness products for dogs and cats, mainly under our PetArmor, VetIQ, Minties and Sentry product lines.
+We manufacture and distribute more than 400 SKUs of proprietary wellness products for dogs and cats, mainly under our PetArmor, VetIQ, Minties and Sentry product lines.

-Specific products in this category include dental treats, such as Minties dental treats; nutritional supplements, such as our VetIQ products, skin and coat chews, vitamin chews and treats that disguise medication to aid in pets' pill ingestion; and treats, such as our Betsy Farms dog treats and Delightibles cat treats.
+Specific products in this category include dental treats, such as Minties dental treats; nutritional supplements, such as our VetIQ products, hip and joint chews, vitamin chews and treats that disguise medication to aid in pets' pill ingestion; and treats, such as our Pur Luv, Vet Works & Betsy Farms dog treats.